karlseguin/the-little-mongodb-book/en/mongodb.markdown

 To get started, there are six simple concepts we need to understand.

-1. MongoDB has the same concept of a 'database' with which you are likely already familiar (or a schema for you Oracle folks).
+1. MongoDB has the same concept of a `database` with which you are likely already familiar (or a schema for you Oracle folks).
 Within a MongoDB instance you can have zero or more databases, each acting as high-level containers for everything else.

-2. A database can have zero or more 'collections'.
-A collection shares enough in common with a traditional 'table' that you can safely think of the two as the same thing.
+2. A database can have zero or more `collections`.
+A collection shares enough in common with a traditional `table` that you can safely think of the two as the same thing.

-3. Collections are made up of zero or more 'documents'.
-Again, a document can safely be thought of as a 'row'.
+3. Collections are made up of zero or more `documents`.
+Again, a document can safely be thought of as a `row`.

-4. A document is made up of one or more 'fields', which you can probably guess are a lot like 'columns'.
+4. A document is made up of one or more `fields`, which you can probably guess are a lot like `columns`.

-5. 'Indexes' in MongoDB function much like their RDBMS counterparts.
+5. `Indexes` in MongoDB function much like their RDBMS counterparts.

-6. 'Cursors' are different than the other five concepts but they are important enough, and often overlooked, that I think they are worthy of their own discussion.
+6. `Cursors` are different than the other five concepts but they are important enough, and often overlooked, that I think they are worthy of their own discussion.
 The important thing to understand about cursors is that when you ask MongoDB for data, it returns a cursor, which we can do things to, such as counting or skipping ahead, without actually pulling down data.

 To recap, MongoDB is made up of `databases` which contain `collections`.
 A `collection` is made up of `documents`.
 Each `document` is made up of `fields`. `Collections` can be `indexed`, which improves lookup and sorting performance.
 Finally, when we get data from MongoDB we do so through a `cursor` whose actual execution is delayed until necessary.

-You might be wondering, why use new terminology (collection vs. table, document vs. row and field vs. column).
+Why use new terminology (collection vs. table, document vs. row and field vs. column)?
 Is it just to make things more complicated?
 The truth is that while these concepts are similar to their relational database counterparts, they are not identical.
 The core difference comes from the fact that relational databases define `columns` at the `table` level whereas a document-oriented database defines its `fields` at the `document` level.
 That is to say that each `document` within a `collection` can have its own unique set of `fields`.
 As such, a `collection` is a dumbed down container in comparison to a `table`, while a `document` has a lot more information than a `row`.

 Although this is important to understand, don't worry if things aren't yet clear.
 It won't take more than a couple of inserts to see what this truly means.
 Ultimately, the point is that a collection isn't strict about what goes in it (it's schema-less).
 Fields are tracked with each individual document.
 The benefits and drawbacks of this will be explored in a future chapter.

 Let's get hands-on.
 If you don't have it running already, go ahead and start the `mongod` server as well as a mongo shell.
 The shell runs JavaScript.
 There are some global commands you can execute, like `help` or `exit`.
-Commands that you execute against the current database are executed against the `db` object, such as `db.help()` or `db.stats()` .
+Commands that you execute against the current database are executed against the `db` object, such as `db.help()` or `db.stats()`.
 Commands that you execute against a specific collection, which is what we'll be doing a lot of, are executed against the `db.COLLECTION_NAME` object, such as `db.unicorns.help()` or `db.unicorns.count()`.

 Go ahead and enter `db.help()`, you'll get a list of commands that you can execute against the `db` object.